ℹ️ Custom domain names

-To get started, update your DNS record to point to Micro.blog.
-Instructions for this will vary depending on your registrar, but all registrars will support 2 standard record types: “A” and “CNAME”.
+To get started with an existing domain name, update your DNS records to point to Micro.blog.
+Instructions for this will vary depending on your domain registrar, but all registrars will support 2 standard record types: “A” and “CNAME”.

 A record → “104.200.22.214”